couetilc/react-social-icons/README.md

 - I can probably take screenshots of the example page using this tool, give it a shot https://github.com/simonw/shot-scraper, otherwise playwright might be the best move.
 This is blog post https://simonwillison.net/2022/Mar/10/shot-scraper/

+- is it possible with GitHub to provide a contributor temporary permissions to merge their PR into the repo and to deploy a new version only of their approved PR?
+Or possible to grant them permission to merge after I've approved, then main branch CI will publish automatically, maybe after I give confirmation via email notification or something.
+To minimize any work to publish and also give people a sense of ownership by allowing to merge an approved PR themselves and see it automatically deployed to NPM immediately afterwards.
+But they should only be able to do it with their PRs, nothing else.
+So maybe minimal positions for contributors that only grant them position to merge approved PRs.
+- I need a contributor document, make it very clear what I need to quickly approve PRs, and also explain the approval process.
+Look elsewhere for good examples of what that looks like.

 # react-social-icons &nbsp; ![build status](https://img.shields.io/github/workflow/status/jaketrent/react-social-icons/Build,%20Test,%20Publish/master) ![package version](https://img.shields.io/npm/v/react-social-icons) ![package size](https://img.shields.io/bundlephobia/minzip/react-social-icons) ![weekly downloads](https://img.shields.io/npm/dw/react-social-icons) ![type definitions](https://img.shields.io/npm/types/react-social-icons)